-Hi Avery, thank you for taking the time to talk with us!
+Hi Helen, thank you for taking the time to talk to us!

 When and why did you begin writing?

-What are the main life experiences that have led to this book?
+What are the life experiences that have led to this book?

 Tell us a bit about your story, key characters and plot.